A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Statistical guarantees

-In this subsection, we study the tail behaviors and concentration property of the zero-inflated Poisson random variable, which forms an important building block of the consistency results in the next subsection.
-Intuitively, a zero-inflated Poisson random variable is supposed to have slightly lighter tail than the Poisson random variable with the same intensity parameter, which is sub-exponential.
-Recall that a random variable is sub-exponential if and only if its $\psi_1$-Orlicz norm is finite.
-The following proposition characterizes the sub-exponential property of the zero-inflated Poisson random variable. \begin{proposition} Suppose $X\sim$ Poisson$(\lambda)$, $C\sim $ ZIP$(p, \lambda)$, we have
+The concentration properties of zero-inflated Poisson random variables play a key role in the consistency analysis developed in the next subsection.
+Since the Poisson distribution is sub-exponential, it is natural to ask whether the same property holds for the zero-inflated Poisson distribution.
+Recall that a random variable is sub-exponential if its $\psi_1$-Orlicz norm is finite.
+The following proposition characterizes the $\psi_1$-Orlicz norm of the ZIP distribution.